AzuObs/naive-workflow-manager/README.md

 - Service uses a DatabaseAccessObject

 Functional:
-- The data is kept almost entirely immutable
+- The data is almost entirely immutable
 - Side effects are handled at the edge of the application (inside DatabaseAccessObjects)

+# Dependencies

+The project assumes you have installed:
+- Java 8 JDK
+- Scala compiler 2.12.1+
+- sbt
+- Docker
+- Docker-compose

 # Run Dev